jpgimenez/collective.collage.megamenu/README.txt

 You can:

 1. Enable / disable megamenu.
-2. Select current megamenu folder (from all the folders providing ``IMegamenuEnable`` interface).
+#.
+Select current megamenu folder (from all the folders providing
+   ``IMegamenuEnable`` interface).
-3. Choose whether you want to include drop-down HTML markup in the page or load it via AJAX.
+#.
+Choose whether you want to include drop-down HTML markup in the page or

-If collective.hiddencontent is available:
+   load it via AJAX.

-4. Automatically hide all folder contents (and folder itself) when megamenu-enabling.
+#.
+Automatically hide all folder contents (and folder itself) when
+   megamenu-enabling (by setting expiration date).
-5. Automatically show all folder contents (and folder itself) when megamenu-disabling.
+#.
+Automatically show all folder contents (and folder itself) when
+   megamenu-disabling (by removing expiration date).

 Next steps (required functionalities)
 =====================================